headlines-toolkit/ht-preferences-client/README.md

 ## Description

-This package provides the `HtPreferencesClient` class, which allows you to manage user preferences for the Headlines Toolkit app.
+This package provides the `HtPreferencesClient` class, which allows you to manage user preferences for the headlines toolkit app.
 It handles preferences such as language, theme, favorite sources, favorite categories, and favorite event countries.

 ## Getting started